Writing, speaking, and translating the future

 • How do you make localization and internationalization part of the product and marketing design?

 I’ll dedicate posts to many of these questions going forward but before diving in I wanted to provide a post with an overview of the field.
-I will follow this with an overview of each section of whole enterprise localization design.
+I will follow this with an overview of each section of the whole enterprise localization design.

 Leave a comment